DatacomNZ/common-dotnet-cli-templates/src/CheeseCake/Contents/Readme.md

 Use this file to run the application.
 This is useful if you have multiple startup projects. (i.e React/Webpack server etc)

+### add-react-project.ps1

+Adds a react project to the solution using https://github.com/DatacomNZ/create-react-project-cli.
+It updates the build.ps1/package.ps1 and run.ps1 to include the react project.

+## Notes
+This is a boilerplate solution.
+It can be customised entirely to suit the requirements of the project.